jbrischle/gitlab-pipelines/README.md

-Quick and dirty solution to gather running pipelines in my group
+# Quick and dirty project

+shows the last pipeline of every branch in every project you have access too